'Start Listening': Greta Thunberg Rejects Major Environmental Award

 "What we need is for our politicians and the people in power to start listening to the current, best available science," she added.

-The Swedish activist, who is currently travelling in North America, was also a contender for the Nobel Peace Prize this year.
+The Swedish activist, who is currently traveling in North America, was also a contender for the Nobel Peace Prize this year.
 That award ultimately went to Ethiopian Prime Minister Abiy Ahmed Ali.

 The Nordic Council, an organization aimed at promoting cooperation between Nordic governments, awarded Thunberg the prize for "breathing new life into the debate surrounding the environment and climate at a critical moment in world history."